Economic Development Collaborative 2020 Annual Report

 Bold Idea #2 - Place - Development of the UK Innovation District (Scott St to Bolivar and Limestone to Broadway) including co-location space for UK students / researchers and industry partners.

 Much has occurred in the Innovation District in 2020 including The Cornerstone esports facility and innovation space opening with some programming taking place in October 2020.
 The first food hall stall, A Cup of Common Wealth opened in November 2020.
-Ethereal Brewing, Rolling Oven, Miyako Poke Bowl, and an Manna (ice cream and juice) are opening in the first quarter of 2021.
+Ethereal Brewing and Rolling Oven, opened during the 1st quarter of 2021, and Miyako Poke Bowl and Selma's is planned for the second quarter of 2021.
 In addition, the Burley Tobacco Growers building on Broadway is under contract for UK to purchase in June or July 2021 and design work is finished on the Reynolds Building to create a new home for the College of Design.

-Bold Idea #3 - Talent & Innovation – Develop multi-disciplinary institutes and consortia to grow UK’s impact on the Commonwealth.
+Bold Idea #3 - Talent & Innovation – Develop emerging ideas and opportunities for multi-disciplinary research aligned with research strengths, economic development missions and priority industries of the state, to grow UK’s impact on the Commonwealth.

 Goals / Deliverables